anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 | i.nfvi.per.met.005 | Energy consumption           | W                   | Maximum energy consumption of the node without hosting any VNFC (but fully ready for it) |
 | i.nfvi.per.met.006 | Network energy efficiency    | W/bits/s            | Energy consumption for the node at throughput offered load level, normalized to the bit rate |
 | i.nfvi.per.met.007 | Processing energy efficiency | W/core | Energy consumption for the node during processing capacity test-specific score with all cores running multiple parallel workloads (i.nfvi.per.met.004), normalized to cores usable by VNFs |

+*Note 1*: Network measurement configuration should define the configuration to be used to measure the values of e.nfvi.per.met.002, e.nfvi.per.met.003 and e.nfvi.per.met.004.
+The value should follow the rules set up in ETSI GS NFV-TST 009 V3.1.1 (2018-10) Chapter 6.2 with the extension that PCP means container setup on bare metal while PVCVP means container setup on top of VM-s.
+Also it should be noted that Phy2Phy is different in case of VM and container setup as in case of containers there is no vSwitch.

 <a name="8.9.2"></a>
 ### 8.9.2 Reports Dashboard